zakklundin/incredible-math-machine/README.md

 3. Add the correct remote for your new repository.
 Let's still call it `origin`.
 Do this by using `git remote add origin https://________________.git` (but with your new remote URL of course)

-4. Push the changes to your new remote
+4. Push the working code